will-harrison/crowdstrike-assessment/README.md

-# CrowdStrike Front End Assessment for Will Harrison
+# CS Front End Assessment for Will Harrison

 ### This is a fairly fully built React application.
 I used the React Context API to manage application state, and React hooks to manage component state.